harsh0194/SIEM-Implementation-in-Azure-Cloud-Microsoft-Sentinel/README.md

  •Enhanced threat detection with custom KQL analytics rules, enabling swift incident response to safeguard assets.

  •Conducted incident investigations using SIEM tools and techniques to analyze cybersecurity incidents.

+•Implemented remediation actions to mitigate and resolve identified cybersecurity incidents, minimizing the impact on critical assets and preventing recurrence.